Cycling Thailand – Ultimate Guide & 2 SAUCY Itineraries

 The southern region near Yala has seen some unrest and occasional terroristic attacks, in August 2019 a minor bombing injured 7 in Bangkok.
 Check your foreign ministry advisory page.

-Is Thailand an easy destination for biking holidays beginners?
+Is Thailand an easy destination for biking holiday beginners?

 Southern Thailand is a very easy destination for your first cycling holiday.
 Just try to avoid the main highways.
 Northern Thailand is mountainous and challenging so is not really suitable for untrained beginners.